-The studio is equipped with several frame looms, backstrap looms (Guatemalan and Karen) and a Louët Spring parallel countermarch loom.
-My treasured loom was built by Mark Deschinny, a Navajo artisan from the Window Rock, Arizona area.
+My studio is equipped with several frame looms, backstrap looms (Guatemalan and Karen) and a Louët Spring parallel countermarch loom.
+One of my treasured loom was built by Mark Deschinny, a Navajo artisan from the Window Rock, Arizona area.

 Students are provided with drop spindles to create side selvedges (optional and recommended for more advanced projects), churro wool, warp and tools (battens, forks).